-Core elements TCFD Recommendations CBK guidelines Requirement/Recommendations CIB Kenya's Status Refer to Section 3.2.5 Organization should disclose whether the board is responsible for setting the institution's overall risk appetite and approving the risk appetite statement (RAS) recommended by senior management.
+Core Elements TCFD Recommendations 2 CBK Guidelines 3 Requirement/ Recommendations CIB Kenya's Status Refer to Section 3.2.5 Organization should disclose whether the board is responsible for setting the institution's overall risk appetite and approving the risk appetite statement (RAS) recommended by senior management.
 In CIB Kenya, the Board will take the overall responsibility for risk management, determining the risk appetite in relation to the principal risks, implementation of the identified risk management policy, and reviewing effectiveness of the risk management systems.
 Refer to Section 3.2.8 Organization should disclose whether the RAS is reviewed at least annually, considering the evolving physical and transition impacts arising from climate-related issues The Board of Directors will review and approve risk appetite and capacity annually or more frequently warranted by unforeseen changes in the risk environment, with the objective of ensuring that they are consistent with our bank-wide strategy, business, and regulatory environment and stakeholders' requirements.
 Strategy a) Describe the climate-related risks and opportunities the organization has identified over the short, medium, and long term.
 Refer to Section 3.3.1.1,3.3.1.2 ,3.3.2.4 and 3.3.2.7 Organization should identify the risks which are related to its business.
-Once the issues/risks are identified, company should develop a process for classification of those identified risks into short, medium, and long-term based on their assets, infrastructure, and climate related.
-CRF team will conduct a risk assessment to identify the potential climate-related risk effecting the business continuity and operations.
-Once identified, the risks will be classified into appropriate time horizons, including short-term, mediumterm, and long-term, to ensure effective risk management strategies are developed and implemented. b) Describe the impact of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning.
-Refer to Section 3.3.1.3,3.3.2.1,3.3.2.2 ,3.3.2.3 Organization should report a detailed discussion on how they identified climate-related issues that have affected their businesses, strategy, and financial planning and where the risk/opportunity occur along with the description on financial impact, magnitude of impact etc., CIB Kenya is developing a comprehensive Climate-related risk Management Framework and it will be implemented in 2023.
+Once the issues/risks are identified, company should develop a process for classification of those identified risks into short, medium, and longterm based on their assets, infrastructure, and climate related.
+CRF team will conduct additional risk assessments to identify the potential climate-related risk effecting the business continuity and operations.
+Once identified, the risks will be classified into appropriate time horizons, including short-term, medium-term, and long-term, to ensure effective risk management strategies are developed and implemented. b) Describe the impact of climate-related risks and opportunities on the organization's businesses, strategy, and financial planning.
+Organization should report a detailed discussion on how they identified climate-related issues that have affected their businesses, strategy, and financial planning and where the risk/opportunity occur along with the description on financial impact, magnitude of impact etc., CIB Kenya is developing a comprehensive Climate-related risk Management Framework and which will be fully implemented in 2024.